-Somewhat bulky and heavy, especially when full.
+Some shoppers found this to be somewhat bulky and heavy, especially when full.

 Ah, the joys of a day spent fishing.
 At peace and away from the usual cares of daily life, the soothing play of sunlight on the water, the age-old struggle of man – or woman – against nature, and the added bonus of the potential for going home with a delicious dinner...
 It’s no wonder fishing has always been a favorite pastime for ages.

-But whether your day near the water’s edge ends with a brace of tasty trout or your time is spent in coming up with a whopper of a tale about the one that got away, one thing is the same: fishing requires tackle, which is much easier to transport in a box specifically designed to keep it organized.
+Whether your day near the water’s edge ends with a brace of tasty trout or your time is spent in coming up with a whopper of a tale about the one that got away, one thing is the same: fishing requires tackle, which is much easier to transport in a box specifically designed to keep it organized.

 Choosing the right tackle box, however, sometimes seems more difficult than reeling in a struggling marlin.
 There are so many choices, and it’s hard to know what you really need and what’s money better spent elsewhere.

 That’s why we’re here.
 At BestReviews, we do the hard work so you don’t have to!

 We take the knowledge we gain from tests, expert interviews, and consumer research and turn it into helpful, accurate, unbiased product recommendations and buying guides to help you make the right decision.

 So if you just want to get to fishing, go ahead and check out our five recommendations above.